-The native city of Quito was conquered by the Incas in 1487 and by the Spanish in 1534.
-It was liberated by South American troops in 1822, in their revolt against Spanish rule.
-The city was Ecuador's chief economic centre until early 20th century, when it was displaced by Guayaquil.
+The native city was conquered by the Incas in 1487 and by the Spaniards in 1534.
+It was liberated by South American troops in 1822 in a revolt against Spanish rule.
+The city was Ecuador's main economic centre until early-20th century, when was displaced by Guayaquil.
 Quito was damaged by several earthquakes in the 19th century.

 Quito tours, shore excursions, hotels

 Quito guided city sightseeing (Legislative Palace), tour to the San Francisco Monastery, visiting La Compania Church, Oswaldo Guayasamin's Museum (Ecuadorian painter and sculptor).